Protocol Review and Monitoring Committee (PRMC)

 - An OnCore account is required to apply for scientific review at the HDFCCC Protocol Review and Monitoring Committee (PRMC).
-If you do not have an OnCore account, apply for one by completing the survey.
+If you do not have an OnCore account, apply for one here.

-- The survey will ask what role(s) you need -- you must have the PM role in order to apply for PRMC review.
-If you will also be managing subject enrollments, placing orders in APeX, etc., then you also need the CRA role.
+- The form will ask what role(s) you need -- you must have the Protocol Manager role in order to apply for PRMC review.
+If you will also be managing subject enrollments, placing orders in APeX, etc., then you also need the Research Coordinator role.
 Role definitions:

-- Your OnCore account will not be activated until you complete the ePRMS training for PM role, as well as the OnCore Subject Enrollment training (if you need the CRA role).
+- Your OnCore account will not be activated until you complete the ePRMS training for the Protocol Manager role, as well as the OnCore Subject Enrollment training (if you need the Research Coordinator role).
 Training videos are available through the UC Learning Management System.

 - Submit your study for PRMC review in OnCore by following the instructions in the UCSF OnCore Wiki.